coreos/bootupd/README.md

 bootupd supports updating GRUB and shim for UEFI firmware on x86_64, aarch64, and riscv64, and GRUB for BIOS firmware on x86_64 and ppc64le.

+bootupd only supports installing the systemd-boot shim currently, though may be updated to also handle updates in future.  systemd-boot support just proxies to the relevant `bootctl` commands.

 The project is used in Bootable Containers and ostree/rpm-ostree based systems:
   - [`bootc install`](https://github.com/containers/bootc/#using-bootc-install)
   - [Fedora CoreOS](https://docs.fedoraproject.org/en-US/fedora-coreos/bootloader-updates/)